cornell-dti/trends-in-web-dev-website/docs/express.md

 > Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 > Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

-## That didn’t answer my question.
+## That didn't answer my question.

 Node is a program that will interpret your Javascript and is commonly used for web servers.